 NASA's Artemis – 1

 NASA's much-anticipated Artemis I mission has finally taken off successfully after fuel leaks and hurricanes have delayed the mission several times over the past year.
 Finally, on November 16, the world's most powerful rocket was launched from the Kennedy Space Center, the first mission of the Artemis program, which aims to send explorers back to the Moon.
 But this inaugural mission was uncrewed, intended to test the massive SLS rocket and the Orion crew capsule.
+After this launch, Orion spent about 25.5 days exploring the Moon thoroughly before heading back to Earth.
+The spacecraft crashed into the Pacific Ocean on December 11.
+NASA is currently timing its post-flight analysis, which will help reveal what is possible in this new chapter of space exploration.

 The oldest discovery of DNA

 After 16 years of efforts, the news of the discovery of 2 million-year-old DNA was announced at a press briefing on December 7.
 In 2006, Eske Willerslev of the University of Cambridge, along with his lab members, began testing sediment cores from North Greenland.
+Then 16 long years were spent on DNA extraction and sequencing.
+After many failures, the team saw success at the end of this year.

 Through this, not only a revolution in paleontology started, but a new door of ancient civilization was opened.
 The study reveals the diversity of flora and fauna in Greenland 2 million years ago.